dqualizer/loadtest-translator-prototype/README.md

 subject modeling with the help of an architecture mapping to a load test configuration.
 Additionally, the test configuration will be turned into k6 scripts, which will be executed.
-The test results will be exported to an influxDB and can be viewed in Grafana.
+The test results will be exported to an InfluxDB and can be viewed in Grafana.

 The prototype consists of the following modules: